 Many of you are waiting for the exam score with bated breath.
 Because it tells you whether you need to retake your level 1 exam or if it's the CFA level 2 examination that's ahead of you.
 For all those starting their CFA level 2 exam prep, here comes our advice on the optimal 4-month L2 study plan.

-Interested in CFA level 1 study plan?
-Go to:
+Interested in a different study plan?
+See:

 CFA Level 2 Exam – Why Is It Different

 Before we proceed with the study plan itself, first let us name 3 key issues that distinguish level 2 from level 1 examination:

 The form of CFA level 2 exam is different compared to CFA level 1 exam.
 No longer will you get a standard multiple choice test.
 Level 2 exam consists of the so-called item sets (mini-cases).
 An item set includes a case statement (like a short story description) and 6 multiple choice questions to match the description.
 What stays the same is that for every question 3 answers are provided and only one is correct.

 What's the consequence of the change in level 2 exam form?

 Approximately, it's 3 minutes to cope with one multiple choice question i.e. about 18 minutes per one item set which leads us to 10 item sets for each of the two exam sessions.